Recognized with numerous awards by many prominent publications and ranking agencies, Jeff Novel focuses his practice on complex business litigation.

 - Lender liability defense, including issues arising from non-disbursement of loan funds, termination of credit facilities, charging default rates, legality of fees and charges, refusing to extend loan terms, purported oral loan commitments, the rejection of payments after default, mortgage lending practices and claims based on contract, misrepresentation, fraud, securities fraud, breach of fiduciary duty and the Bank Tying Act.

-- Insolvency and creditors’ rights, encompassing every aspect of insolvency – ranging from debt restructuring, collection, foreclosures, workouts, involuntary bankruptcies and asset sales.
+- Insolvency and creditors’ rights, including debt restructuring, collection, foreclosures, workouts, involuntary bankruptcies, and asset sales.

-- Statutory and regulatory compliance, including the Bank Holding Company Act, the Americans with Disabilities Act, the Electronic Fund Transfer Act, the Real Estate Settlement Procedures Act, Consumer Financial Protection Bureau regulations and usury under the National Bank Act and State laws.
+- Statutory and regulatory compliance, including issues relating to the Bank Holding Company Act, the Americans with Disabilities Act, the Electronic Fund Transfer Act, the Real Estate Settlement Procedures Act, Consumer Financial Protection Bureau regulations and usury under the National Bank Act and State laws.

-- Commercial leases¸ including eviction and forcible detainer actions, issues relating to rights of first refusal, common area maintenance and other reconciliation issues.
+- Commercial leases including eviction and forcible detainer actions, issues relating to rights of first refusal, options, common area maintenance, taxes, insurance and other reconciliation issues and pursuit of amounts due under leases and guarantees.

 - Major construction disputes, including general contractor and subcontractor disputes.

-- Purchase /sale contracts and options, including acquisition, specific performance and escrow matters, as well as rescission and other fraud / mistake claims.
+- Purchase and sale contracts and options, including acquisition, specific performance, and escrow matters, as well as rescission and other fraud/mistake claims.

 - Represented FDIC in litigation against the officers and directors of a financial institution that failed during the financial crisis and obtained a significant settlement on behalf of client.